 - Road rage: According to Zebra research, about 82% of drivers in the United States admit to having road rage and driving aggressively.
 Road rage is a serious issue that could lead to very severe car accidents.
 Although a driver may be just trying to scare off another car, this could lead to mutual road rage and eventually lead to car accidents.
 For example, 45% of drivers reported changing lanes without signaling their lane change.

 - Driving under the Influence: driving under the influence of drugs or alcohol are still a common cause of car accidents today.
 When under the influence, the driver’s sense of direction and space are distorted and the driver is most likely to rear-end another car or possibly hit a passenger.

 A most common scenario of a multiple car accident is a rear-end accident.
-This occurs when one car rear ends another and another car from behind does not see the accident.
+This occurs when one car rear-ends another and another car from behind does not see the accident.
 They then rear end that second car.
-This is also considered a “pile up” or a “chain-reaction accident” when it occurs on the freeway.
+This is also considered a “pile-up” or a “chain-reaction accident” when it occurs on the freeway.

 Who is at Fault in a Multiple Car Accident?

-It is possible for all drivers to be found at fault in a multiple car accident.
+It is possible for all drivers to be found at fault in a multiple car accident pile-up.
 For example, in a three-way collision that has resulted from a three-way street, most likely all three-way drivers will be at fault, unless there are other circumstances that may affect the situation.
 Factors that could affect the situation include, but are not limited to: